deepskystacker/DSS/Installers/README.txt

 8. Bug fix - Fields in the image list and the group tabs were not updated when switching to another language.

+9. Bug fix - remove all "Set Black Point to Zero" recommendations from "Recommended Settings"

 Welcome to DeepSkyStacker 5.1.0
 ===============================